Assessing imbalance in signed brain networks: Results

 \subsubsection{Distribution of the number of communities}

 First, let us plot the distribution of the number of communities per benchmark and optimisation criterion.
-The results are shown in fig.~\ref{fig:13}: the number of communities detected by minimising the frustration is practically always smaller than the number of communities detected by minimising BIC - the $F$-induced mode being $2$ and the BIC-induced mode varying from $7$ to $8$; moreover, the $F$-induced distributions are narrower than the BIC-induced ones, a result hinting at a more pronounced inter-subject variability, in the second case.
+The results are shown in fig.~\ref{fig:12}: for what concerns na\"ive and bSRGM-induced projections, the number of communities detected by minimising the frustration is practically always smaller than the number of communities detected by minimising BIC - the $F$-induced mode being $2$ and the BIC-induced mode being $6$-$7$; moreover, the $F$-induced distributions are narrower than the BIC-induced ones, a result hinting at a more pronounced inter-subject variability, in the second case.
+Concerning the bSCM-induced projections, instead, $F$ identifies a larger and more dispersed number of smaller communities than BIC.